Kim Davis: Decisions and issues

-One of the first acts of newly elected Kentucky Governor Matt Bevin was an executive order to remove clerks' names from the state marriage licenses.
-Bevin expressed his hope on November 6, 2015, that the executive order will protect the religious beliefs of officials who are opposed to gay marriage.
+One of the first acts of newly elected Kentucky Governor Matt Bevin was to issue an executive order removing clerks' names from state marriage licenses.
+Bevin expressed his hope on November 6, 2015, that the executive order would protect the religious beliefs of officials who are opposed to gay marriage.
 Kim Davis and her attorneys at Liberty Counsel immediately requested that the court dismiss her appeals, because the new regulation provides a religious accommodation for her and makes the case moot.
 Bunning agreed, dismissing the three lawsuits filed against her, saying the new governor's order to use a license form that does not require the county clerk's signature has removed the controversy before the court.
 One of the plaintiff couples who were denied marriage licenses from Davis contacted Bunning, requesting they be allowed to recoup $230,000 in legal fees.
-Davis's attorneys asserted that their legislative victory resolves the matter; the couples did not prevail against Davis, therefore they are not entitled to demand that Davis reimburse their legal fees.
+Davis's attorneys asserted that their legislative victory resolved the matter; because the couples did not prevail against Davis, they are not entitled to demand that Davis reimburse their legal fees.
 Separately, Rowan County filed a response contending that the county government should never have to pay for the actions of a single county clerk.
 Then, by May 2017, a Cincinnati federal appeals court found that Bunning had erred in finding that damages claims by plaintiff couple David Ermold and David Moore became moot, saying, "The district court's characterization of this case as simply contesting the 'no marriage licenses' policy is inaccurate, because Ermold and Moore did not seek an injunction—they sought only damages"; observing that the record does not prevent damages claims.
 The three-judge panel granted leave for the couple to sue for damages over one marriage license.
 Their case was sent back to Bunning, where he stated that the state of Kentucky was obligated to pay $222,000 in legal fees.
 The ACLU itself sued Davis to recover $233,000 in legal fees, but the motion was denied; the organization was not a "prevailing party" in the legal action.